Last Updated: May 22, 2026

 Why are Probes Important?

-Probes are important in Kubernetes because they are an efficient way of verifying that an application is operational and stable.
+Probes are important in Kubernetes because they are an efficient way of monitoring application health and verifying that an application is operational and stable.

 There are many other ways that you could collect this information.
 You could deploy observability software to monitor your application continuously and report if it stops responding.
-You could also monitor processes at the node level to check for issues like containers that keep restarting.
+You could also monitor processes at the node level to check for issues like containers that keep restarting, although probes help with restarting failed containers and recovering from failed containers.
 And you could assess logs (if your app produces them) to look for application issues.

 However, these Kubernetes monitoring methods are more complicated, and require more effort to manage, than Kubernetes probes.
 Observability tools are useful if you want detailed information about an application.
 But if you just want quick feedback about an application's status, a probe is the easiest and most efficient way to get it.